Skip to main content ↓

 Then go straight into a benefit.

-For example, take this cold email from Sumo:
+For example, take this cold email template example from Sumo:

 “Hey Steven, I saw you on Yelp and was impressed by your 4-star rating for home care.
 We help home care businesses increase revenue by 50%.
 Love to send you our top 10 ways to do that.”
 This email creates tension by withholding important insight until the prospect takes action.
 A less effective sales rep would leave nothing to the imagination, giving away all their valuable ideas in the initial email.